Vermont ReadsA Statewide Community Reading Program

 Since 2007, Vermont Reads has been generously underwritten by Renewable NRG Systems of Hinesburg, Vermont (formerly NRG Systems).

-VHC is also grateful for the generous support of the Jack & Dorothy Byrne Foundation, and the Alma Gibbs Donchain Foundation.
+VHC is also grateful for the generous support of the Jack & Dorothy Byrne Foundation.

 Vermont Public Radio is VHC’s media partner; each year VPR presents several days of Vermont Reads programming.